-Caroline Brazier is course leader of the Tariki Psychotherapy Training Programmes and has been teaching on the programme since 1990.
+Caroline Brazier is course leader of the Tariki Psychotherapy Training Programmes (formerly the Amida training programme) and has been teaching on the programme since 1990.
 She has led it since 1996 .
-Author of six books on Buddhism and psychotherapy and many papers and articles, Caroline holds an MPhil in counselling, diplomas in counselling and groupwork and a supervision certificate.
+Author of seven books on Buddhism and psychotherapy and many papers and articles, Caroline holds an MPhil in counselling, diplomas in counselling and groupwork and a supervision certificate.
 She is a BACP Accredited psychotherapist.
 Caroline originally trained as a teacher and has worked extensively in education, health and with women's groups.
 She has been a teacher and was an ordained member of the Amida Order over a period of thirteen years.
 In the past she has taken a special interest in eating disorders and more recently in ecotherapy.
 Caroline has three adult children.* Watch Caroline Brazier presenting at the First International Conference on Other Centered Approach in Berkeley Conference in February 2011

 Elise Tate: is a counsellor working for Maundy Relief, a Lancashire-based charity for which she is a trustee and where she is also involved in the training and development of befrienders.
 She has a particular interest in working outdoors and runs an outdoor therapeutic group for the charity; she is a member of CAPO, a peer group of counsellors and therapists involved in outdoor work and ecotherapy.
 She has had a long term involvement with the training programme and the wider life of the community.
 She is a practising Buddhist and studied on the Psychotherapy Diploma programme in the past.
-She also tutors the Ten Directions training in Ecotherapy.